 Planned Generation Capacity Resource - a Generation Capacity Resource participating in the generation interconnection process for which Interconnection Service is scheduled to commence on or before the first day of the Delivery Year for which the resource is to be committed.
-A Facilities Study Agreement (FSA) must be executed prior to the BRA for the corresponding Delivery Year for generation resources greater than 20 MWs.
-An Impact

-Study Agreement must be executed prior to the BRA for the corresponding Delivery Year for generation resources less than or equal to 20 MWs.
-Interconnection Service Agreement (ISA) or Wholesale Market Participant Agreement (WMPA)must be executed prior to any Incremental Auctions for the corresponding Delivery Year.
+At a minimum, planned generation resources greater than 20 MW must be in the Phase III System Impact Study and planned generation resources less than or equal to 20 MW must be in the Phase II System Impact Study for the unit to participate in the Base Residual Auction.
+Generation Interconnection Agreement (GIA) or Wholesale Market Participant Agreement (WMPA) must be executed prior to any Incremental Auctions for the corresponding Delivery Year.